 , and hopes that the FDA will agree, it’s not possible to be “happy” about the results of a clinical trial in which patients died, even if they were more likely to die on placebo.
 Conducting research in the midst of a public health emergency is beyond the imagination, as has been the process of trying to rush compassionate care medicine to the bedside of patients in need.

 Regarding the inhaled study, NRx is not taking its foot off the gas.
-We are eager to work with the I-SPY platform and continue our inhaled ZYESAMI™ study, and very much look forward to the data readouts from that study.
+We are eager to work with the I-SPY platform and continue our inhaled ZYESAMI™ study, and we very much look forward to the data readouts from that study.
 It is also important to note that we will be preparing studies in Acute Respiratory Disease Syndrome and other conditions where ZYESAMI™ may offer patients a new therapeutic value.

 Q: Is aviptadil THE SOLUTION for covid?